julius383/asemica-factor/README.md

 Attack at Dawn
 ```

-The above encodes the message from stdin "Attack at Dawn" and prints out
+The above encodes the message from stdin "Attack at Dawn" and writes
-the result on `STDOUT`.
+the result to `enc.txt`.
 A file can be passed for the input and output
 using `-i` and `-o`.
 Additionally the key file (`-c` argument) may be
-a URL to an online file which.
+a URL to an online file.

 ## Practical Information

-The program takes some time to start-up so it may be beneficial to
+The program takes some time to start-up due to the loading of the various
+libraries being used so it may be beneficial to
 generate a custom image containing all the loaded libraries and
 passing it as an argument.
 To do this run the following commands